 Council has been looking at ways to make the City’s collection of fragile, rare and unique artefacts and their stories more accessible.

 Using cutting-edge technology, heritage items from the City’s collection, and the collections of heritage partners, have been digitally scanned in 3-dimensions.
-The project is a collaboration between the Parramatta Heritage and Visitor Information Centre and Council’s Future City program to build Parramatta’s digital capabilities, experiment with 3D scanning technology, and promote Parramatta’s rich history.
+The aim is to build our digital capabilities, experiment with 3D scanning technology, and promote Parramatta’s rich history.

 Among the items scanned in the initial program are Mayoral regalia, a medal from the Juvenile Industrial Exhibition held in Parramatta Park in 1883, a cedar commode chest circa 1880 from Old Government House, a hand-powered vacuum cleaner from the Newington Armoury, and a military ration tin from the New South Wales Lancers Memorial Museum.
 Each of these items was selected because of their historical connection to the area and storytelling opportunity online.